AI use in award entries – research by The Independent Awards Standards Council

 Two judges made interesting suggestions as to how awards might evolve in response:

-- “It should always be checked if using AI and make sure it reads well, makes sense and gets the points across”
+- “It should always be checked if using AI to make sure it reads well, makes sense, and gets the points across.”

 The importance of clarity and transparency